The France You' ve Dreamed Of

 - Taste local world-class wines with lunch in Châteauneuf-du-Pape

 - 3-hour private boat ride to view the dramatic white cliffs of the Calanques National Park

-- Private transfers (pick up at Charles de Gaulle airport in Paris, drop-off at Marseille airport) and private transportation throughout the itinerary
+- Private transfer (pick up at Charles de Gaulle airport in Paris, drop-off at Marseille airport) and private transportation in Provence

 - The services of your host, Audrey, fluent in French and English